Assistant U.S. Trade Representative for Southeast Asia and the Pacific

-She previously served as the Deputy Assistant U.S. Trade Representative for India in the Office of the U.S. Trade Representative (USTR) from 2014 to 2016.
-In this role Ms. Shackleford led negotiations on bilateral trade issues with India and was responsible for managing the U.S. - India Trade Policy Forum.
+She was the Deputy Assistant U.S. Trade Representative for India, Nepal and Bhutan in the Office of the U.S. Trade Representative (USTR) from 2014 to 2016.
+In this capacity, Ms. Shackleford led negotiations on bilateral trade issues with India and was responsible for managing the U.S. - India Trade Policy Forum.

 She joined USTR in 2004 serving as a Director in the Office of WTO and Multilateral Affairs and served as a lead negotiator on the government procurement chapter in the U.S. FTA negotiations with Oman and the United Arab Emirates.
 She also worked on various WTO, APEC, G20, UN and NAFTA trade policy issues.